virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![errorType](/img/errorType.jpg)</center>

 - `success` - *success* window when the action will be executed with expected result code.
-This code can be described in `responses` block.
-The manifest installation will be finished immediately if an any action will return the result code which is predefined in `responses` block.
+The manifest installation will be finished immediately if an any action will return the result code from `script` or `return` actions or which is predefined in `responses` block.

 <center>![success](/img/successResponse.jpg)</center>